patriceandala/jumia/README.md

 There are few tools that are required to run this server locally i.e: Go, docker, and docker-compose.

-If you already have this installed you can run `make server` on jumia directory, this command will run docker-compose up and create the database then migrate the tables into the db
+If you already have this installed you can run `make server` on jumia directory, this command will run docker-compose up and create the database then migrate the tables into the db.

+You can then access the API on port 8085